Oridune/epic-api/docs/en-Us/overview/controllers.md

         // Query Validation
         // The following code validates the query params based on the schema defined above const Query = await QuerySchema.validate(
-          // Extract search params (query params) from the request URL (ctx.router.request.url.searchParams) and pass it to validator as a normal object
+          // Extract search params (query params) from the request URL (ctx.router.request.url.search) and pass it to validator as a normal object parseQueryParams(ctx.router.request.url.search),
-          Object.fromEntries(ctx.router.request.url.searchParams),
           // Pass a name of the validation (Used to identify the location/source of the validation error) { name: `${route.scope}.query` }
         );